littlestar642/ehrBlockchain/README.md

 3. Now close this VSCode.
 Go back to the main folder and open this folder in VSCode.

 4. Now again go to the block chain extension.
-Export the wallet Org1 as shown in figure below by placing it in the server folder and rename it to wallet.
+Export the wallet `Org1` as shown in figure below by placing it in the server folder and rename it to `wallet`.

 ![homepage](/screenshots/exp_wallet.png)

 5. You will notice the presence of packaged project from previous step.
-Now connect to the environment by clicking on 1 Org Local Fabric.
+Now connect to the environment by clicking on `1 Org Local Fabric`.
 On successful connection the VSCode editor will prompt you a message.

 6. On successful connection you will get various options in the environment pane on the left.
 Here install the package as shown in figure below: